emqx/emqx-docs/en_US/dashboard/dashboard.md

 Subscriptions are differentiated by client, while topics are unique subscriptions and the same topic may be included in different clients.
 :::

 In addition to providing real-time statistics, the bottom of the page also provides a visual chart that allows you to view historical and current changes in the number of connections and subscriptions by time (the time format: YYYY/MM/DD HH:mm), which allows you to monitor the trend of the number of connections and subscriptions within the entire EMQX cluster more clearly and intuitively.
+Hovering over the chart and clicking the icon in the top right corner allows you to enlarge the chart.

 ![image](./assets/overview-2.png)